chisom-mbama/dbt-fundamentals/README.md

 Welcome to my new dbt project!

 ### Description
-This project uses dbt in Snowflake RDBMS to draw insights from customer ordersd on the jaffle shop.
+This project uses dbt in Snowflake RDBMS to draw insights from customer orders on the jaffle shop.

 ### Using the starter project